Muscatine Parks and Rec offers virtual fishing derby this month

 "The kind of prizes are going to vary, so it depends," Stafford said.
 "We're reaching out for donations and things like that, so it kind of depends on how many kids sign up and what we're able to organize."

-Those who are interested only need to sign up for the derby once and will receive unlimited entries in their age division's prize drawing in return.
+Those who are interested can sign up for the derby once and they will receive unlimited entries in their age division's prize drawing.
 The age categories are 4-7 years, 8-11 years, and 12-15 years.

 "Depending on how many prizes we can secure, there will be at least one winner in each division," Stafford said.